michael2012z/BitBible/markdown/KJV/files/Job.md

 12. Your remembrances are like unto ashes, your bodies to bodies of clay.

-13. Hold your peace, let me alone, that I may speak, and let come on me what will.Hold…: Heb.
-Be silent from me
+13. Hold your peace, let me alone, that I may speak, and let come on me what will.

 14. Wherefore do I take my flesh in my teeth, and put my life in mine hand?

-15. Though he slay me, yet will I trust in him: but I will maintain mine own ways before him.maintain: Heb. prove, or, argue
+15. Though he slay me, yet will I trust in him: but I will maintain mine own ways before him.

 16. He also shall be my salvation: for an hypocrite shall not come before him.